Rubayet19/personal-api-dashboard/memory.md

 │   │       ├── card.tsx               // Used for request history display
 │   │       └── [other shadcn components]
 │   ├── contexts/
+│   │   ├── KeyUpdateContext.tsx       // New context for real-time dashboard updates
 │   │   └── RequestBuilderContext.tsx  // Context for Request Builder state persistence
 │   ├── lib/
 │   │   ├── api.ts                     // Updated with request history endpoint